pmckeown/testing-for-supportability-article/README.md

 code is **Supportable**.

 ## We Are All Testers
-Throughout this article I WILL refer to testers not as a profession, but as the person performing an activity.
+Throughout this article I will refer to testers not as a profession, but as the person performing a sotware verification activity.
 She or he may well be a Developer, a Security Consultant, a Technical Analyst or a Tester, the point is that all people involved in the production of code should in the business of quality assurance - we are all testers.

 ## TL;DR
-Let me cut to the chase - applications must be tested to prove that they can be supported.
+Applications must be tested to prove that they can be supported.
 To prove that, testers should be trying to break their applications through Exploratory Testing.

-When it breaks, if the tester cannot easily tell why from observing the application, then there is work to be done to improve the non-functional characteristics of the system.
+When it breaks, if the tester cannot easily tell what broke and why from observing the application, then there is work to be done to improve the non-functional characteristics of the system.

 ## Observability
 One of the most important aspects of an application is the ability to know what is going on inside it at runtime.

 In a cloud native world, observability is harder as logging into the server and inspecting the logs is often simply not possible.
 Servers are often ephemeral and so log data can be lost when the server is destroyed.

 In cloud and traditional on-premise environments the developers who know most about the system usually don't have access to the servers to be able to view logs.
 Logs must be shipped automatically to a log aggregation system such as [Splunk](https://www.splunk.com/ "Splunk") or the [ELK](https://www.elastic.co/what-is/elk-stack "ELK Stack") stack for indexing, visualisation, reporting and alerting.

 With cloud-hosted systems, administrators can't use low-level tools like `top` and `Task Manager` for understanding the resource usage of the servers running the applications.
 Servers may not be accessible and you may be running virtualised containers on virtual servers on hardware you don't own.

 Application Performance Monitoring (APM) systems like [Dynatrace](https://www.dynatrace.com/) and [New Relic](https://newrelic.com/) are critical for you to be able to visualise application behaviour, predict capacity breaches and raise problems to page on-call engineers when things go wrong.
 Cloud platform providers also make tools for you to visualise your workload inside their platforms,